data-integrations/wrangler/README.md

 provide the specifications for a directive.

 ### Part 1 of 3

 In order to add a new step, implement the interface 'Step':
 ```
 /**
  * A interface defining a Data Prep step in a pipeline.
  */
 public interface Step {
   /**
-   * Executes a Data Prep step on each {@link Row} and returns an array of wrangled {@link Row Rows}.
+   * Executes a Data Prep step on each {@link Record} and returns an array of processed {@link Record Records}.
    *
-   * @param records the list of input {@link Record Records} to be wrangled by this step
+   * @param records the list of input {@link Record Records} to be processed by this step
-   * @return the list of wrangled {@link Record Records}
+   * @return the list of processed {@link Record Records}
    * @throws StepException if a step exception occurred
    */
   List<Record> execute(List<Record> records) throws StepException;